navoj/valerie/README.md

-Betty (version 0.1.5)
+Valerie (version 0.1.6)
 =====================

-Betty is a friendly English-like interface for your command line.
+Valerie is a friendly English-like interface for your command line.

 She translates English-like phrases into commands in case you every run into situations [like this][xkcd].

 [xkcd]:http://xkcd.com/1168/

 This means you don't have to leave your command line to look up an obscure but useful command.
-Just ask Betty!
+Just ask Valerie!

 By Analogy